 Principals | Teachers | Photos & Maps | Sources

 In 1881, the Brandon Protestant School Board constructed a two-storey brick school along the 100 block of Tenth Street.
 It opened for classes in February 1882.
 (Meanwhile, Catholic students attended a school at the St. Joseph’s Convent, adjacent to St. Augustine’s Cathedral.)
 It was quickly overcrowded, so a two-storey brick addition was made two years later.
-By the early 1890s, the school was again found to be inadequate so the New Central School was constructed nearby, and students and staff were transferred to it.
+By the early 1890s, the school was again found to be inadequate so the New Central School was constructed nearby.

 Photos & Maps